galveron/Mechty-learn/README.md

 This project is in progress.
 Here are the steps what I already done:

-* Create GitHub repository
-* Create GitHub project
-* Create visual plans
+* Planning, decide technics, discuss plans with mentor
+* Set up backend
-* Create test for 3d implementiation with THREE.js
+* Create database with Entity Framework Core
-* Discuss my plans with a mentor
+* Create main controller and repository methods

 If you are interested in what I am currently working on, you can check the open issues:
 [https://github.com/galveron/mechty-learn/issues](https://github.com/galveron/mechty-learn/issues)